RedBulli/speech-to-text-chat/README.md

 Speech to Text Chat
 ====================

 Testing the Chrome's webkitSpeechRecognition API.
+Try it out at: [https://speech-to-text-chat.herokuapp.com/](https://speech-to-text-chat.herokuapp.com/)

 Sending messages with Socket.io and reusing the same Backbone model scripts on the server and the client with the help of RequireJS.
-They are not doing anything but I just wanted to test the concept somewhere and came up with this.
+They are pretty useless in this scope but I just wanted to test the concept somewhere.

 Uses https by default to avoid the browser asking for the permission to use microphone every time the mic goes back on.

-Try it out at: [https://speech-to-text-chat.herokuapp.com/](https://speech-to-text-chat.herokuapp.com/)

 ## Get started
 ```bash